romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 })
 ```

-For `belongsTo` when updating multiple records, `create` option will connect new record with all updating records:
+For `belongsTo` when updating multiple records, the `create` option will connect the new record with all updating records:

 ```ts
 await db.book.where({ id: { in: [1, 2, 3] } }).update({